Leading through crisis and times of change, COVID trends

 Crises will come and go.
 Few leave as big a stain as Covid though.

-Leading in crisis is often considered as the greatest test of leadership.
+Leading in a crisis is often considered as the greatest test of leadership.

 Are you a motivator or a demotivator in times of crisis?
 When Covid calms down, what will you be remembered for?
 You build company culture and employee engagement through actions.
 Not words.